by TRIPP READE

 "Yeah, I ignored Diddley's Dictum and judged by the cover.
 I thought for sure it'd be a

-made my way down the breakfast row, noting en route the appearance of a new Saturday
+my way down the breakfast row, noting en route the appearance of a new Saturday morning

-morning cereal, Agent Orange, between the Nintendo Cereal System and Ms. Pac-Man.
-Its
+cereal, Agent Orange, between the Nintendo Cereal System and Ms. Pac-Man.
+Its giant

-giant display blurb decreed that "It tastes like--victory."
+display blurb decreed that "It tastes like--victory."
 That's how I thought it read.
+Another look

-Another look offered this: "It tastes like crap.
-But our Saturday morning spots inculcate
+offered this: "It tastes like crap.
+But our Saturday morning spots inculcate martial virtue and

 This seemed such a preposterous ad that I turned to have a closer look, but the objects of my